hirosystems/clarity-examples/examples/lightning-swaps/README.md

 + `claimStx` claims the STX locked in a contract
 + `refundStx` refunds the STX locked in a contract

+To add new contracts, follow detailed instructions at [Add new Contract](https://docs.hiro.so/clarinet/how-to-guides/how-to-add-contract).

+> **NOTE**: To use this example with Clarinet inside [Hiro Platform](https://platform.hiro.so), you can open the terminal session inside VS code by navigating to File -> View -> Terminal.

 ## Test your Contract

 + You can manually test your your contracts in the [Clarinet console](https://docs.hiro.so/clarinet/how-to-guides/how-to-test-contract#load-contracts-in-a-console).